SchemaCommandLine

 - Schema variable

-code_alias(general DataSchemer feature) - print_attribute.alias (specific to print-attribute)
+code_alias(general DataSchemer feature) - print_attribute.code_alias (specific to print-attribute)

 Both contribute to mapping external → internal attribute names for print-attribute.